MonobikashDas/keycloak-google-sso/README.md

 # SSO using Keycloak and Spring Boot

-I will use Google to perform SSO and redirect to keycloak for authentication.
+I will use Google credentials to perform SSO and redirect to keycloak for authentication.
 I will use Keycloak auth token for authentication and authorization in my spring boot microservice.

 ### Create a new realm in Keycloak
 Login with admin and create new realm.